TULSA, Okla.–(BUSINESS WIRE)–Williams (NYSE: WMB) today announced its financial results for the three months ended March 31, 2018.

 - Whether WPZ elects to pay expected levels of cash distributions and we elect to pay expected levels of dividends;

-- Whether we will be able to effectively execute our financing plan including the receipt of anticipated levels of proceeds from planned asset sales;
+- Whether we will be able to effectively execute our financing plan;

 - Volatility of pricing including the effect of lower than anticipated energy commodity prices and margins;